Chart Color Schemes

 Carlingford - East shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Carlingford - East is notably high, with 48% of residents aged 15 and above holding university qualifications.
-This figure exceeds the national average of 30.4% and the NSW average of 32.2%, indicating a significant educational advantage for the area.
-Bachelor degrees are the most prevalent at 30.4%, followed by postgraduate qualifications (14.8%) and graduate diplomas (2.8%).
+Educational attainment in Carlingford - East is notably high, with 48.0% of residents aged 15 and above holding university qualifications.
+This compares favourably to the national average of 30.4% and the NSW average of 32.2%.
+Bachelor degrees are the most common at 30.4%, followed by postgraduate qualifications (14.8%) and graduate diplomas (2.8%).
 Vocational pathways account for 22.2% of qualifications among those aged 15 and above, with advanced diplomas making up 10.7% and certificates 11.5%.

 Frequently Asked Questions - Education